 Use the Layout Assistant

-The Mobile Layout Assistant is found in the top right-hand corner of the builder, under the Page Properties tab.
-You can click the All Sections button to apply the Layout Assistant to all the sections of your mobile page.
-By clicking this button, the builder will automatically align your layout as close as it can get to the mobile specifications without you having to do everything manually.
+The Mobile Layout Assistant can be found at the top right-hand corner of the builder, under the Properties & Page Properties tab.
+The Layout Assistant will automatically align your layout as close as it can get to the mobile specifications without you having to do everything manually.

 Hold Command (Mac) or Control (Windows)

 Hold down the Command key (Mac) or Control key (Windows) while you move an element.
-This will allow you to move elements outside of a page section on one version without affecting the placement of the element in the other version.
+This will allow you to move elements outside of a page section on one version without affecting the element's placement in the other version.

 Use the Scale Bar